RiccardoBiondi/segmentation/docs/CTLungSeg/segmentation.md

 ## closing

-Perform a dilation followed by an erosion
+Perform a closing operations( erosion followed by a dilation) on the whole stack of images, according to the provided structuring element (kernel)

 **Parameters**